Jollysoni/File-Sharing-System/README.md

 ## Description

-For this assignment, we've been tasked with developing a client-server-based file-sharing system.
+We developed a client-server-based file-sharing system.
 The application enables users to interact with a shared file repository through a client-server architecture.

 The key functionalities of the application include: